fr0tt/benotes/README.md

 **Installation on Heroku**:

 - [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+(_if the referrer link won't work properly on your device, try to use for deploying the original application: https://heroku.com/deploy?template=https://github.com/fr0tt/benotes_)
 - run command: ```php artisan install --only-user``` (_by clicking the 'more' button and 'run console'_)

 Please note that this button **only** allows you to easily install the application.
 For updating it see section *Upgrade on Heroku* in **Upgrade** down below.